progrium/progrium.com/source/blog/2015-10-05-the-next-10-years-megalith.html.markdown

 Anyway, it's more than I can get into here.
 I've set up an announcement mailing list you can subscribe to.
 Sign up and you'll get emails about what's next.
 I might even email you directly to say hi.

-Feel free to get in touch with me on Twitter, or help out by sharing this post if it resonates with you.
+Feel free to get in touch with me on Twitter, leave a comment below, or help out by sharing this post if it resonates with you.
 I'm pretty excited, especially since a lot of people have expressed interest so far.

 Lastly, here's a silly video I made about it: